stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 So, the next step should be to abstract over the *effect type*.
-We note, that we used applicative syntax (idiom brackets and `pure`) in our implementation, so we will need to write an constrained function with an `Applicative` constraint on the effect type:
+We note, that we used applicative syntax (idiom brackets and `pure`) in our implementation, so we will need to write a function with an `Applicative` constraint on the effect type:

 ```idris